The Patriot Post® · Deconstructing the Australian Gun Confiscation Debate

 As for what you call “the normal ingredients of civilization,” these are not the norm at all, not now or throughout history.
 The fruits of the “great experiment,” of which you are now a beneficiary, have been earned and sustained at great cost.

-On the subject of “preventable deaths,” what is your position on killing unborn children?
+On the subject of “preventable deaths,” what is your position on killing babies before birth?

 As for your aspersions about “ideology,” there is one side of the ideological spectrum that is accountable for the slaughter of millions of innocents in the last century — but in every case only after that ideology had disarmed its citizens.
 And that is the side you are on.
 You must be a liberal if you are so insecure in your worldview as to believe that history never repeats itself.
 Recall the words of George Santayana: “Those who cannot remember the past are condemned to repeat it.”
 Or Aldous Huxley: “That men do not learn very much from the lessons of history is the most important of all the lessons of history.”